Code-Institute-Submissions/p5-graphicstore/README.md

 As a user I would like to be able to:

+- As a guest user you will not be able to shop until you singup / login
-- As a user you will be able to view and sellect the plan you want only if loged in
+- As a user you will be able to add a plan to cart
-- As a user you will be able to view customize your plan
+- As a user you will be able to add multiple plans to your cart
-- As a user you will be able to add update or delete from your shopping cart
+- As a user you will be able to delete your plan from the cart

 As a admin I need to be able to: